Mindfulness vs. Meditation: Are They the Same?

 4. Mindful Gratitude Reflection

-Think about things that you are thankful for whether big or small.
+Think about things that you are thankful for, whether big or small.
 You can write it down or make a journal about it.
-This will make you appreciate life’s positive things more.
+This will make you appreciate life’s positive things more, connecting you to deeper symbols of spiritual grounding like the cosmic tree.

 Types of Meditation

-Here are different types of easy meditations that you can practise.
+Here are different types of easy meditations that you can practice.

 1. Mindfulness Meditation

-Get comfortable and observe your breath and thoughts without trying to control it.
+Get comfortable and observe your breath and thoughts without trying to control them.
 This is how to do mindfulness meditation.
 This practice will improve both mental and emotional clarity.
-Mindfulness meditation and yoga together improve overall wellbeing.
+Mindfulness meditation and yoga together improve overall well-being.

 2. Guided Meditation